 What are your main responsibilities?

 I supervise a team of reference librarians ; together with the team, we create and implement a diverse range of activities for adults.
-I also select for purchase English adult fiction and non-fiction books (including electronic and audio), film, music, databases and receive patron suggestions.
+I also purchase English adult books (print, digital and audio), film, music, databases and patron suggestions.

 Describe a typical workday?

 My work day can be quite varied, so this is what I did yesterday:

 - Modify schedule sequence and room layout for upcoming “Special Event” to be held on Saturday.

 - Quick review of « first proof » for Winter 2019 program.

 - Cancel one database contract